By Eric Beach

-As thoughts sneak in, and they do all the time, we acknowledge them and let them float away like clouds across the sky.
-Intrusive thoughts like, man my nose itches!
-I would tell myself, "We are not the itch, we experience the itch."
+As thoughts sneak in, and they do, all the time, we acknowledge them and let them float away like clouds across the sky.
+"We are not the itch, we experience the itch."
 I had to repeat that so many times last night it became a mantra!
 I had so many itches that desperately wanted me to scratch them!
-I focused, breathed, and watched them and their dagger like edges float by only to be replaced by another group!
+I focused, breathed, and watched them and their dagger like edges float by only to be replaced by another grouping!

 Just when I thought I had claimed total victory, and believed I could finish the session without scratching the itch, a barrage of fresh itch breeched my walls and sought to usurp the throne of self-control.
 It reminded me of something I read in the book "The Alchemist" by Paulo Coelho.